settlemint/buidl-asset-tokenisation/README.md

 1. Click on the blue button next to the `inject` module, next to the `View Balance` module
 2. You can view the output at the debug window on the right side by clicking on the bug icon.

 ## Congratuations!
-You have minted your first asset on an Asset Tokenisaton Contract through SettleMint!
+You have minted your first asset on an Asset Tokenisaton Contract through SettleMint

 We encourage you to continue building your project after this BUIDL session!